DigitalPublishingToolkit/NN09/md/10Rules.md

 > laughter was heard.
 This suggested that some of the sighted were no
 > longer faithfully telling the complete truth.
 >
-> This news worried the blind subjects of the kingdom.
+> The news worried the blind subjects of the kingdom.
 Some kept to
 > their homes.
 Others banded together in groups, waving sticks and
 > threatening the sighted.
 One faction suggested blinding everybody,
 > permanently, in order to be sure of true equality – or else setting